imalitavakoli/learn-frontend-env-setup/README.md

 - To **replace a repetitive keyword all at once**, you can simply click on one of the keywords, and use the following shortcuts. *Windows: Ctrl+Shift+L*. *MacOS: Cmd+Shift+L*.

 - To simply **prettify a file on save**, you can go to *file > preferences > settings > search "format on save"* and check *Editor: Format On Save*.

+- To **render vertical rulers**, you can go to *file > preferences > settings > search "rulers"* and click *Edit in settings.json* under the *Editor: Rulers* title, and in the opened *.json* file edit *"editor.rulers"* property to render vertical rulers in Visual Studio Code and save it. e.g., `"editor.rulers": [80, 100]` or `"editor.rulers": [{ "column": 80, "color": "#e9a073" }]`.
+Vertical rulers are rendered after a certain number of monospace characters that you have defined.
+They can be helpful when you like to write comments in your codes, and would like to break lines and then continue writing for easier reading later.

 - I also personally love to see a **mini map** for my files.
 So make sure to check *Minimap* in *View*, then right click on the Minimap (when viewing a file) and check *Fill* in *Vertical size*, so that the Minimap can be identical to your large viewed file.